HaimanotA/quiztour/README.md

 **Content**

-- The biography for both the pioneers is taken from wikipedia.
-- The text included in the 'Quick Facts' for Mark Zuckerbery is taken from the site [entrepreneur.com](https://www.entrepreneur.com/article/287422).
+- The five questions were taken from wikipedia.  [entrepreneur.com](https://www.entrepreneur.com/article/287422).
 - The text included in the 'Quick Facts' for Elon Musk is taken from the site [timepath.co](https://timepath.co/elon-musk).

 **Media**
+- The photos used on the home and sign up page are from This Open Source site
-- Both of the images on the home page were taken from wikipedia.
+- The images used for the gallery page were taken from this other open source site

 **Source Code**
 - The code for the clickable dropdown menu on the navigation bar was taken from  [w3schools.com](https://www.w3schools.com/howto/howto_js_dropdown.asp).